vanshreddy/Deep-learning-Rocket-league-bot/README.md

 ## Step 6: Run ```trainnetwork.py```

 Run this file to train the network.
-Make sure you link the path to data.
+Make sure you link the path to data and pre process the data using the file in Process Replays it converts replay data to JSON format